khairmuhammad-ybh/nodejs_exercise/README.md

 - Navigate to `src/modules/exercise1` folder, you will find two (2) .js files
   - arithmetic.js
   - datatype.js
-- Read the instruction and please completed the exercises
+- Read the instruction and please complete the exercises

 ## NOTE